dsandstrom/task_roller/README.md

 #### Install Frontend Dependencies
 Install [yarn](https://github.com/yarnpkg/yarn) on your system.
-This step might also install NodeJS, but please see below to ensure that you use the right version when working on the project.
+This step might also install Node.js, but please see below to ensure that you use the right version when working on the project.

-I use [Node Version Manager](https://github.com/nvm-sh/nvm) to maintain a more consistent node version.
+I use [Node Version Manager](https://github.com/nvm-sh/nvm) to maintain a more consistent Node.js version.
 The version number is stored in *./.nvmrc*.
-Please use that version of NodeJS or use nvm to install it.
+Please use that version of node or use **nvm** to install it.

 ```sh
 # using nvm